A Note to AMPAC’s 2020 Contributors

 Democrats held onto their majority in the U.S. House after securing the 218 seats needed to control the chamber.
 Republicans however narrowed their disadvantage by flipping at least ten seats.
-As of now, Democrats control the House 222 seats to Republicans’ 212 with one race yet to be called (NY-22).
+As of now, Democrats control the House 222 seats to Republicans’ 213.
 The results were certainly a disappointment to Democrats who felt the national mood and polling signaled gains for them and the potential of a political wave that would give them a clear mandate to advance their agenda.
 The GOP meanwhile was successful in injecting diversity into the conference as at least 40 members of the freshman class are women or minorities.

 2020 U.S. Senate Summary

-Control of the U.S. Senate remains up for grabs with the current count at 50 Republicans 48 Democrats.
-Both Republican senators in Georgia have been forced into runoff races against Democrats and these contests will ultimately determine who controls the upper chamber.
-With Joe Biden winning the presidency, Democrats would need to win both to wrest the Senate away from Republicans as Vice President-elect Kamala Harris would be able to cast tie-breaking votes once in office.
+Control of the U.S. Senate flipped to Democrats as they had a net gain of three seats.
+The current count stands at 50 Republicans to 50 Democrats, with Vice President Kamala Harris able to cast tie-breaking votes as President of the Senate.
 Similar to the situation with the House, Democrats had been hoping for bigger Senate gains.
-However, voters instead seemed to signal their preference for divided government which will make compromise and bipartisan reaching across the aisle vital in order to enact policies that will effectively deal with the current pandemic and get the country back on track.
+However, voters instead seemed to signal their preference for greater partisan balance which will make compromise and bipartisan reaching across the aisle vital in order to enact policies that will effectively deal with the current pandemic and get the country back on track.